 Currently, Roger resides in Pulaski County with his wife Jane and their English Springer Spaniel, Bailey Alexander.
-In his free time, Roger enjoys water sports, fitness training, perusing financial and history books, home renovation, and spending time with his family and close friends.
-He is active in the United Methodist Men of the Pulaski First United Methodist Church and is involved in various community organizations, where he enjoys volunteering to support efforts in development and providing emergency communications for the region through the Amateur Radio Service.
-Roger is also a member of the Financial Planning Association.
+In his free time, Roger enjoys water sports, fitness training, perusing financial and history books, home renovation, amateur radio, and spending time with his family and close friends.
+He is active in Pulaski First United Methodist Church and is involved in various community organizations, where he enjoys volunteering to support efforts in development and providing of auxiliary and emergency communications for the region through the Amateur Radio Service with Southwest Virginia Auxcomm group.

 Jane’s responsibilities include client relationship management, account maintenance, new business processing, office systems upkeep, and marketing implementation.
 She strives to give special attention to every client by letting him or her know that they are valued and their individual needs are important.

 Jane graduated cum laude from Radford University with a Bachelors of Science degree in 1981.
-In addition to being an active member of the First United Methodist Church, Jane enjoys assisting in various community functions throughout the New River Valley and is a member of the Financial Planning Association.
+In addition to being an active member of the First United Methodist Church, Jane enjoys assisting in various community functions throughout the New River Valley.